Stanford University School of Engineering: List of deans

+Department of Electrical Engineering

-Stanford Department of Electrical Engineering, also known as EE; Double E, is a department at Stanford University.
-Established in 1894, it is one of nine engineering departments that comprise Stanford University School of Engineering, and in 1971, had the largest graduate enrollment of any department at Stanford University.
+The Stanford Department of Electrical Engineering, also known as EE; Double E, is a department at Stanford University.
+Established in 1894, it is one of nine engineering departments that comprise the school of engineering, and in 1971, had the largest graduate enrollment of any department at Stanford University.
 The department is currently located in the David Packard Building on Jane Stanford Way in Stanford, California.

 History

-Early developments (1800s-1940s)
+Early developments (1800s–1940s)

 Stanford University opened in 1891, and within the year, courses addressing topics such as electrical currents and magnetism were being taught by professors such as A.P.
 Carman.
 Professor Frederic A.C.
 Perrine was the first faculty to teach the subject of electrical engineering at Stanford, in 1893.
 In 1983, when F.A.C.
-Perrine was appointed Stanford's first Professor of Electrical Engineering, the program focused on central generating plants for electricity.
+Perrine was appointed Stanford's first professor of electrical engineering, the program focused on central generating plants for electricity.
 Frederic A.C.
 Perrine, in 1893, made an acknowledgement of gifts to Stanford's Electrical Engineering Department in The Stanford Daily, among them 30 horse power double reduction street-railroad motor, field magnets, and various machines from the General Electric Company and wires from American Electrical Works and New England Butt Company.

 Prior to 1894, electrical engineering had been taught as part of the Physics and Mechanical Engineering curriculum.
 That year, the EE Department was established in the Engineering Labs.
 In 1894, the first undergraduate degree in electrical engineering was awarded to Lucien Howard Gilmore of Capron, Illinois.

 In January 1894, the electrical engineering department proposed building an electrical railroad from the university to Palo Alto.
 Perrine gave the project to students, with the land having been purchased by private owners prior for a railroad that had fallen through.
 The design proposed no overhead wires, with the plant to be owned by Stanford University, and the engineering and management to be entirely constructed by the different engineering departments at Stanford.
 A telegraph office was set up in the Electrical Engineering building in 1897 to act as an operator for the Western Union Company.